NOAA-GFDL/fre-workflows/for-developers.md

 ```

 The code that cylc runs from in `~/cylc-run/[your_test_experiment_workflow_id]` is copied from
 `~/cylc-src/[your_test_experiment_workflow_id]`, not re-cloned from git.
-It's a bad idea to
+It is not advisable to
-put any changes you want to be permanent in `~/cylc-src/[your_test_experiment_workflow_id]` -
+put any changes you want to be permanent in `~/cylc-src/[your_test_experiment_workflow_id]`.
+This
-but you probably do not want these changes to be permanent.
-This is a little bit
-risky - it can be hard to keep track of where your edits are taking place - but
+is a little bit risky - it can be hard to keep track of where your edits are taking place, but
 allows you to avoid awkward back-and-forth edits in your git history.

-How you edit `site/ppan.cylc` looks different depending on how far along in the
+How you edit `site/ppan.cylc` for the environment you would like to use might look different
-development process the features that you are testing are:
+depending on the developmental progress of the features you wish to test:

 ### Features in fre-cli that are part of a release

 If the features that you want to include are part of a fre release, you can
-load a fre module from the pre-script of your cylc task:
+load a fre module from the pre-script of your cylc task (if not already specified
+in the `[[root]]` section of the site file - this section is "inherited" by all tasks):

 ```
     [[SPLIT-NETCDF]]